Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Similarly, say we have our own `lockfree_map` which we would like to use natively with sdbus-c++ as a C++ type for D-Bus dictionary -- we can copy or build on top of `std::map` specializations.

-#### Using user-defined structs instead of `sdbus::Struct`
+### Teaching sdbus-c++ about user-defined structs

-Many times, we have our own structs defined in our business logic code, and it would be very convenient to pass these structs directly to or from the sdbus-c++ IPC API where a D-Bus struct is expected, without having to translate them to or from `sdbus::Struct`.
+There is `SDBUSCPP_REGISTER_STRUCT` macro that we can use to teach sdbus-c++ about our structs and unlock some struct-related convenience functionality.

 Say we have our custom type `my::Struct`: